 The sculptural form of this new work is a development of concerns initially explored within a piece called ‘Intertidal’ (made as a commission in 2012) where small sections of clear cast resin (embedded with coloured plastic) were cut and assembled into an angular twisted form.
 As with this piece the methods of assembly and construction of the new work – the nuts and bolts – will be visible.
 Current concerns for this project focus on exploring combined aspects of the Baroque and Minimalism.

-This is Charlie’s second residency at Stiwdio Maelor.
+This is Charlie’s third residency at Stiwdio Maelor.